elypia/elypian-font/README.md

 please rename your derivative work so it does not conflict with this.

-**All files including videos, models, audio, bitmaps, vectors, and animations such as gifs, found in the `./assets/` directory, are not under the aforementioned license; all rights are reserved by Elypia CIC.**
+**All files including videos, models, audio, bitmaps, vectors, and animations such as GIFs, found in the `./assets/` directory, are not under the aforementioned license; all rights are reserved by Elypia CIC.**

 [discord]: https://discord.gg/hprGMaM "Discord Invite"
 [discord-members]: https://discordapp.com/api/guilds/184657525990359041/widget.png "Discord Shield"